benfixit/catholic_hymnbook/content/holy-holy-is-the-lord.md

 ---
 id: 157
-title: Holy, Holy is the Lord
+title: Holy, Holy is the Lord (Psalm 99)
 ---

 _Chorus:_